Leibniz–Newton calculus controversy

-In the history of calculus, the calculus controversy (Prioritätsstreit) was an argument between mathematicians Isaac Newton and Gottfried Wilhelm Leibniz over who had first invented calculus.
+In the history of calculus, the calculus controversy was a priority dispute (Prioritätsstreit) between mathematicians Isaac Newton and Gottfried Wilhelm Leibniz over who had first invented calculus.
 The question was a major intellectual controversy, beginning in 1699 and reaching its peak in 1712.
-Leibniz had published his work on calculus first, but Newton's supporters accused Leibniz of plagiarizing Newton's unpublished ideas.
+Leibniz had published his work on calculus first (having learned the rudiments from Erhard Weigel starting in 1663), but Newton's supporters accused Leibniz of plagiarizing Newton's unpublished ideas.
 The modern consensus is that the two men independently developed their ideas.
 Their creation of calculus has been called arguably "the greatest advance in mathematics that had taken place since the time of Archimedes."

-Newton stated he had begun working on a form of calculus (which he called "The Method of Fluxions and Infinite Series") in 1666, at the age of 23, but the work was not published until 1737 as a minor annotation in the back of one of his works decades later (a relevant Newton manuscript of October 1666 is now published among his mathematical papers).
-Gottfried Leibniz began working on his variant of calculus in 1674, and in 1684 published his first paper employing it, "Nova Methodus pro Maximis et Minimis".
-L'Hôpital published a text on Leibniz's calculus in 1696 (in which he recognized that Newton's Principia of 1687 was "nearly all about this calculus").
-Meanwhile, Newton, though he explained his (geometrical) form of calculus in Section I of Book I of the Principia of 1687, did not explain his eventual fluxional notation for the calculus in print until 1693 (in part) and 1704 (in full).
+Newton began working on a form of calculus, which he called "The Method of Fluxions and Infinite Series," in 1666 at the age of 23.
+Although a surviving manuscript from October 1666 records this early work, it was not published until decades later in 1737 as a minor annotation in the back of one of his works.
+He further developed his ideas in De analysi per aequationes numero terminorum infinitas, written in 1669, and Method of Fluxions, written in 1671.
+Gottfried Leibniz began developing his own variant of calculus in 1674 and published his first paper on the subject, "Nova Methodus pro Maximis et Minimis," in 1684.
+In 1696, Guillaume de l'Hôpital published a text on Leibnizian calculus, in which he recognized that Newton's Principia of 1687 was "nearly all about this calculus."
+Meanwhile, Newton had presented a geometrical form of calculus in Section I of Book I of the Principia of 1687, but did not publish his eventual fluxional notation for the calculus in print until 1693 in partial form and 1704 more fully.

-The prevailing opinion in the 18th century was against Leibniz (in Britain, not in the German-speaking world).
-Today, the consensus is that Leibniz and Newton independently invented and described calculus in Europe in the 17th century, with their work noted to be more than just a "synthesis of previously distinct pieces of mathematical technique, but it was certainly this in part".
+Today, the consensus is that Leibniz and Newton independently invented and described calculus in Europe in the 17th century.
+Their work was noted to be more than just a "synthesis of previously distinct pieces of mathematical technique, but it was certainly this in part".

 It was certainly Isaac Newton who first devised a new infinitesimal calculus and elaborated it into a widely extensible algorithm, whose potentialities he fully understood; of equal certainty, differential and integral calculus, the fount of great developments flowing continuously from 1684 to the present day, was created independently by Gottfried Leibniz.